-3. Water and Concrete Barriers - There are three types of barrier protection used in work zones: concrete barrier, movable concrete barrier, and water-filled barrier.
-While barriers are effective, they may result in more damage to an impacting vehicle.
+3. Temporary Barrier - There are several types of barrier protection used in work zones: concrete barrier, movable concrete barrier, steel barrier and water-filled barrier.
+While barriers are effective and provide positive protection to work operations, they may result in more damage to an impacting vehicle.